Cortex Cloud: Getting Started with XQL Filtering.

 We will need to replace AWS for AZURE in the xdm.asset.provider filter.
 Once that is done we will need to add an extra filter for and xdm.asset.realm = "SUBSCRIPTION_ID"

-1. In order to get the json resource config for any of these results, we will need to scroll until we see a column that says XDM.ASSET.RAW.FIELDS
+1. In order to get the .json resource config for any of these results, you will need to scroll until you see a column that says XDM.ASSET.RAW.FIELDS

 Additional Information